U.S. Route 1 in New Hampshire

 U.S. Route 1 (US 1) is a north–south U.S. Route is the U.S. state of New Hampshire through Hampton and Portsmouth.
 It lies between Interstate 95 (I-95) and New Hampshire Route 1A (NH 1A).

 Route description

+US 1 begins in Seabrook at the border with Salisbury, Massachusetts.
+The route closely parallels I-95 along Lafayette Road for a majority of its 17 mi stretch in the state.
+US 1 travels through Hampton, North Hampton, and finally enters Portsmouth.
+The main route turns into downtown while US 1 Bypass (US 1 Byp.) travels toward I-95 and the Spaulding Turnpike made up of US 4 and NH 16 in the general direction toward Concord and the Lakes Region/White Mountains.
+US 1 Byp. terminates at US 1 in Kittery, Maine, at a rotary intersection with State Route 236 and I-95 with connections to the Maine Turnpike toward Portland.
+US 1 travels down State Street going toward Maine and Market Street into Portsmouth.

 History

 US 1 follows the historic Lafayette Road through New Hampshire, named after the Gilbert du Motier, Marquis de Lafayette, who passed over the road in 1825.

 For a period of time during the 1950s, a segment of US 1 in Massachusetts and New Hampshire was routed onto what later became I-95.
 Roadway that had been US 1 was designated as Route 17 from Danvers to Salisbury and NH 17 for a short distance in Seabrook.
 Once the I-95 designation was adopted, Route 17 and NH 17 were restored to being US 1.